mdozmorov/scRNA-seq_notes/README.md

 # A continually expanding collection of scRNA-seq tools

+These notes are not intended to be comprehensive.
+They include notes about methods, packages and tools I would like to explore.
 For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/Bioinformatics_notes) and [collections of links to various resources](https://github.com/mdozmorov/MDmisc_notes).
 Issues with suggestions and pull requests are welcome!

 - `[R_packages_for_scRNA-seq.pdf](R_packages_for_scRNA-seq.pdf)` - 􏰐􏰑􏰒􏰓􏰒􏰆􏰔􏰁􏰓􏰇􏰒􏰉Bioconductor software packages for single-cell analysis.
 From [Amezquita et al., “Orchestrating Single-Cell Analysis with Bioconductor.”](https://www.biorxiv.org/content/10.1101/590562v1)